Tony Chavonne

 Anthony G. "Tony" Chavonne is an American politician, accountant and realtor.
 He served as the Mayor of Fayetteville, North Carolina, for four consecutive, two-year terms from 2005 until 2013.
 First elected in 2005, Chavonne ran unopposed in 2007.
 He again won re-election in 2009 and 2011.
 In 2013, Chavonne announced that he would not seek re-election after eight years in office.

 During his tenure as mayor, the city's population expanded from 150,000 people to over 200,000 people.
-Among other innovations in the city during his tenure is the adoption of curb-side recycling.

-Chavonne is a realtor and accountant.
-He was general manager of Fayetteville Publishing Company until he retired in 2004.
-He is an alumnus of the University of North Carolina at Chapel Hill.
+Chavonne attended Massey Hill Classical High School, and was inaugurated into the school's Hall of Fame in 2025.